 A bonus depreciation of 50% can be claimed on property placed in service before 2018, and can be claimed in addition to any §179 expensing, but the §179 deduction must be subtracted 1st before calculating the bonus depreciation.

-The taxpayer must be the original user of the property, so the purchase of used property does not qualify.
 Bonus depreciation cannot be claimed for property, such as listed property, used 50% or less for business, which must be depreciated under the alternative depreciation system.